-You asked us to provide new immigrants with information on citizenship, English Language Learning (ELL), employment, public schooling, health and safety, available social services, and any other topics that they need to participate successfully in American life.
+You asked us to provide new immigrants with information on citizenship, English Language Learning (ELL), employment, public schooling, health and safety, available social services, and any other topics needed to participate successfully in American life.

 Study for the U.S. Citizenship Test

-Connect to Brainfuse, one of the Library’s premier online databases, to ready yourself for the U.S. citizenship test.
+Brainfuse, one of the Library’s databases, offers a free online course to ready yourself for the U.S. citizenship test.

 Sign in with your library card (all the numbers, no spaces, and no slash), click Adult Learners, and choose Prepare for the US Citizenship Test.